 - Cheese Uttapam - topped with veggies of your choice and a sprinkle of grated cheese, these are perfect for kids and adults alike

-Step 2: Next, spread onion, tomato, green chili and cilantro on the uttapam.
+Step 2: Next, spread onion, tomato, green chili, and cilantro on the uttapam.
 You will start seeing air bubbles form in the middle and the sides will start to turn golden brown.
 The top batter will also start to get a bit dry/cooked.

-Carefully pickup the uttapam, going in from the sides and reaching the middle with a thin silicone spatula and flip it over.
+Carefully pick up the uttapam, going in from the sides and reaching the middle with a thin silicone spatula, and flip it over.
 Allow the top side to cook for 1 to 2 minutes as the onions start to caramelize.
 Take the uttapam out and serve with the topping side up with coconut chutney or cilantro mint chutney and sambar.
 Repeat with the remaining batter.

-And here is how to make bite sized uttapam to serve as an appetizer, movie night or game night snack:
+And here is how to make bite-sized uttapam to serve as an appetizer, movie night, or game night snack:

 Fill the batter in the reusable mustard or ketchup dispenser and make inch circles on the pan.
 Add the toppings and gently flip them with a small spoon or silicone spatula and a fork to help you get a grip on them.
-Press them gently and allow to cook for a minute.
+Press them gently and allow them to cook for a minute.